 Malta has a warm climate, numerous recreational areas and a tourist center with three UNESCO Worlds including architectural and historical monuments.
 Hyposium of Yale Safleni, Valeta and the Seven Magallithic Temples, some of the oldest permanent structures in the world.

-Location of Malta:
+Location and Map of Malta:

 Malta is the largest island in the Mediterranean region, south of Sicily, about 80 kilometers (50 miles) south of the Italian island of Sicily across the Mediterranean and the Malta Channel.
 Located east of the Maltese Gozo and Camino Islands.
 Malta is a part of the EU (European Union).